MohammadabdAlraziq95/HAAT-Assignment/README.md

  2- used Reusable UI just like (Reusable Cells , Custom Alert , CarouselView) <br />
  3- used (collectionViews , TableViews) to store dynamic data <br />
  4- some extensions used to beautify Views and adding new functinalites needed  ( UIImageView+Extension , UITextFiled+Extension , .. ) <br />
- 5- used usuall UIView elements like (UITextField , UIButton , UIImageView , UILabel , ..)<br />
+ 5- used usuall UIView elements like (UITextField , UIButton , UIImageView , UILabel , UISearchBar ..)<br />

  # Logic Layer